gabriel-hook/contest-of-champions/README.md

       Swiping 'right' on the page or clicking the button in the top left corner will open the Options Panel.

       From here you can Add new champions, import/export rosters, or clear your existing roster.

+      There are also filtering options that will change your Roster view and Team building output.

 #### Roster - Add Page